friendly-bits/shell-scheduler/README.md

 ## Motivation
 This library is designed to solve the following problems:
-1. Separate parallelization orchestration code from application-specific code.
+1. Separate parallelization code from application-specific code.
 2. Allow implementing jobs as shell functions.
 3. Provide application-specific context to jobs.
 4. Easily track job completions (and timeouts) and act on them in real time.